JacobAgerbo/Multi_Omic_Rainbow_Trout/Metabolomics/Analysis.md

 Ant <- as.matrix(Ant)
 rownames(Ant) <- names
 ```
+## Ordination Analysis
+I use phyloseq for ordination analysis.
+To me it's very handy, when handy abundance/intensity based data together with classification and metadata.

+I start with generating a phyloseq object and generate a PCoA with jaccard based distances, since this is a conservative measurement
+to minimise biases of relative intensity.

+I included abundance of _Mycoplasma_ in metadata to visualise how feeding type affects both _Mycoplasma_ abundance and the metabolic landscape.
 ```{r generate phyloseq elements, because phyloseq is genious for this type of abundance data}
 # physeq element
 physeq <- phyloseq(otu_table(ft, taxa_are_rows = TRUE), tax_table(Ant),sample_data(md))